Fifty-Hour Pro Bono Requirement for the New York State Bar

 - a summer job or paid internship during the academic year

-- may be performed in the first year of law school, unless barred by a law school rule
+- may be performed during the student's first year of law school, unless barred by a law school rule

-If you have questions about the New York rule, or CLS pro bono requirements, please email Laren Spirer, Director of Pro Bono Programs.
+If you have questions about the New York rule or Columbia Law School pro bono requirements, please email Laren Spirer, Director of Pro Bono Programs.